petermorlion/chocolatey-script/README.md

-# chocolatey-script
+# New PC Install Script
-My chocolatey script to get a new PC up and running
+Script to install apps on new PC.